CU-SYSC3010W25/sysc3010-project-l2-g6/README.md

 - **camera:** This directory contains the camera and servo implementations alongside the firebase listener file, config file and addip shell script.
 The servo implementation is wihtin the Camera.py file to ensure that both devices can work asynchronously and prevent GPIO conflicts.
 The Listener.py file is used to listen to changes on the database such as servo direction and stream state.

+- **pi3:** This directory contains the code for the text to speech and speech to text.
+This is found in the audio.py file.

+- **output:** This directory contains the code to initialize the output devices.
+The code is found in the _init_.py file.

 ## EndToEndDemo folder:
 This folder contains all of our listener and writing files for our end to end demo.
 We have a listener and writer file for each pi that is connected to the firebase.